VirtwhoQE/virtwho-test/virtwho/provision/README.rst

     * keytab=
     * principal=

-* We can configure the [virtwho] section to replace some arguments
+* We can optionally configure the [virtwho] section to replace some arguments.

     * [virtwho]
     * server=